Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Introduction

-In this paper, we propose to develop the novel {\em dynamic persistent homology} framework for time varying graph data.
+In this paper, we propose to develop a novel {\em dynamic persistent homology} framework for time varying network data.
+Our coherent scalable framework for the computation is based on the Wasserstein distance between persistent diagrams, which provides the topological profile of data into 2D scatter plots.
+We directly establish the relationship between the Wasserstein distance and edge weights in networks making the method far more accessible and adaptable.
+We achieve $\mathcal{O}(n \log n)$ run time in most graph manipulation tasks such as matching and averaging.
+Such scalable computation enables us to perform a computationally demanding task such as topological clustering with ease.
+The method is applied in the determination of the state space of dynamically changing functional brain networks obtained from the resting-state functional magnetic resonance imaging (rs-fMRI).
 We will show that the proposed method based on the Wasserstein distance can capture the topological patterns that are consistently observed across different time points.

-The Wasserstein distance or Kantorovich–Rubinstein metric is originally defined between probability distributions \cite{vallender.1974}.
+The Wasserstein distance or Kantorovich–Rubinstein metric, as originally defined between probability distributions, can be used to measure topological differences \citep{vallender.1974,canas.2012,berwald.2018}.
 Due to the connection to the optimal mass transport, which enjoys various optimal properties, the Wasserstein distance has been applied to various imaging applications.
-However, there are not many applications of Wasserstein distance in network data. \cite{mi.2018} used the Wasserstein distance in resampling brain surface meshes. \cite{shi.2016} used the Wasserstein distance in classifying brain cortical surface shapes. \cite{sabbagh.2019} used the Wassterstein distance for manifold regression problem in the space of positive definite matrices for the source localization problem in EEG. \cite{xu.2021} used the Wasserstein distance in predicting Alzheimer's disease progression in magnetoencephalography (MEG) brain networks.
-However, the Wassterstein distance in these applications are all geometric in nature.
+Nonetheless, its application in network data analysis remains relatively limited \citep{ma.2023,chung.2023.NI}. \citet{mi.2018} used the Wasserstein distance in resampling brain surface meshes. \citet{shi.2016,su.2015} used the Wasserstein distance in classifying brain cortical surface shapes. \citet{hartmann.2018} used the Wasserstein distance in building generative adversarial networks. \citet{sabbagh.2019} used the Wasserstein distance for manifold regression problems in the space of positive definite matrices for the source localization problem in EEG. \citet{xu.2021} used the Wasserstein distance in predicting Alzheimer's disease progression in magnetoencephalography (MEG) brain networks. \citet{fu.2023} enhanced images by regularizing with the Wasserstein distance.
+However, the Wasserstein distance in these applications is all geometric in nature.

-The main contribution of our paper is as follows.
-We present a coherent scalable framework for the computation of Wasserstein distance on graphs.
-We directly build the Wasserstein distance using the edge weights in graphs making the method far more accessible and adaptable.
-We achieve $\mathcal{O}(n \log n)$ run time in most graph manipulation tasks such as matching and averaging.
-Such scalable computation enables us to perform a computationally demanding graph clustering task with ease.
-The method is applied in the determination of the state spaces of dynamically changing functional brain networks.